lubojr/naucse.python.cz/lessons/beginners-en/tictactoe/index.md

 ## Step 6 - Optional
 Can you think of better strategy for your computer?
-Let us know your ideas or try to programm them directly.
+Let us know your ideas or try to program them directly.